Osaka claims 4th Slam trophy by beating Brady in Australia - WHIZ News

 Osaka won her fourth title in her past eight appearances at a Slam, emerging from what initially was a tight Australian Open final and pulling away by grabbing six consecutive games to beat Jennifer Brady 6-4, 6-3 on Saturday.

+“She played really well when she had to,” Brady said.
+“She hit good shots when she needed them.”

-The 2020 AP Female Athlete of the Year is also on a 21-match winning streak that dates to last season.
+Osaka, t he 2020 AP Female Athlete of the Year, is also on a 21-match winning streak that dates to last season.
 That includes a championship at last year’s U.S. Open.
 She also won the U.S. Open in 2018, and the Australian Open in 2019.

 “Tonight it wasn’t meant to be,” Brady said after participating in her first Grand Slam final at age 25.
 “Hopefully there’s many more.”